-Repair Category 1

-Notes No significant defects were apparent.
+Repair Category 1 Notes No significant defects were apparent however some unevenness was evident to the smaller first floor bedroom floor.
+We assume this is of an historic nature.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.